-Senior Lecturer, Committee on Quantitative Methods in Social, Behavioral, and Health Sciences
+Senior Instructional Professor, Committee on Quantitative Methods in Social, Behavioral, and Health Sciences

 Prior to joining the university, Sheng was a Professor of Quantitative Methods at Southern Illinois University (SIU), where she has taught graduate-level courses in educational measurement and statistics for fourteen years.
 She was recipient of the 2006 APA Division 5 (Measurement, Evaluation & Statistics) Distinguished Dissertation Award, and the 2014 SIU COEHS Scholar Excellence Award.